-Lucinda joined the Aardvark team in 2010, fresh from several years working at a remote bush camp in Zambia’s South Luangwa Valley – a position she found after her passion for Africa was sparked by a charity climb up Kilimanjaro and a Kenyan safari – organised, coincidentally, by Aardvark.
+Lucinda grew up in the Wiltshire countryside and was most often found on a horse with dogs in tow.
+She joined the Aardvark team in 2010, fresh from several years working at a remote bush camp in Zambia’s South Luangwa Valley – a position she found after her passion for Africa was sparked by a charity climb up Kilimanjaro and a Kenyan safari – organised, coincidentally, by Aardvark.
 Unable to drag herself away, the initial five month position eventually spanned four years and stints working for two of the best safari companies in Zambia.
 It only came to an end when a 15kg sausage fruit fell on her wrist, resulting in an injury that required surgery back in the UK.

 As well as visiting some of the more remote areas of Zambia, her travels around the continent include Mozambique, Malawi, Zanzibar, Tanzania, Kenya, Uganda, Rwanda, South Africa, Zimbabwe, Botswana and Namibia.

 Prior to Africa and Aardvark, Lucinda completed a degree in History of Art, spending a year at a Rome university where, in her spare time she worked as a city guide leading six to seven hour tours of the Vatican City, walks of the historical city centre, and tours of the Colosseum and Roman Forum.
 Returning to Rome after graduating, she spent a further 18 months leading and developing tours around this ancient city and the surrounding areas.
 Other employment in her wonderfully peripatetic career includes working on a magazine and a spell as an estate agent.